 1 - These three test interface fixtures for circular connectors comprise CB29 series connector boards and flying leads.
 Built for a shipyard application, the UUT is shown in the background.

 +1 978 266 2655

-6 - With the help of four QuickMount housings (catalog Item 712), this 640 test point M3U can mount up to 10 CB boards simultaneously, two on the base unit and eight on the QuickMount Housings.
+11 - With the help of eleven QuickMount™ housings (catalog Item 712), this 1536 test point low voltage test system can mount up to 24 CB boards simultaneously, two on the control module and 22 on the QuickMount housings.

-When using standard CableEye CB plug-in boards (or CB boards of your own design), the boards may be mixed and matched in any order with this truely plug-and-play system to instantly obtain the connector interface you need.
+When using standard CableEye CB plug-in boards (or CB boards of your own design), the boards may be mixed and matched in any order with this truly plug-and-play system to instantly obtain the connector interface you need.
 Note that if you learn a cable with the boards in one arrangement, and later test an identical cable with the boards plugged into different locations, the CableEye software figures this out automatically, so you need not pay attention to the exact locations where boards are connected.

 Flat cables* have the advantages of being inexpensive to build and easily folded to adapt to situations like this.

 *Use AMPMODU discrete wire cables for test voltages above 500V.

 13 - You can see only part of the customer's test cable in the right side of this photo.
 The interesting point about this application is that one side of the test cable is attached to a special piece of equipment for which no mating connector was available.
 We were given an aluminum housing with a circuit board and its built-in mating connector to work with, so we cut away the circuit wiring while leaving the PC board in place, and replaced these circuit connections with wires from our adapter cable.
 We attached special rubber feet to this housing which would otherwise have bolted to the firewall of a vehicle.

 14 - This 1920 test point system is configured for back panel testing with flat and AMPMODU mating adapters.